aegis-icons/aegis-icons/CONTRIBUTING.md

   - *Examples (not limited to):* site only has login page and nothing else, search results don't answer what that app / site is either.
   - It's not enough that you tell what the app / site does, we need at least **some** evidence from the web.
 Otherwise it counts as *"suspiciously shady"*.
 - Ad networks.
-  - Most of them belongs to *"suspiciously shady"* category, because often these services violate privacy on other users expense and trick users for unwanted things.
+  - Most of them belongs to *shady apps / sites* category, because often these services violate privacy on other users expense and trick users for unwanted things.
   - *Exception:* ad networks with ethical standpoints (minimal or no user tracking / data collecting, no dark patterns, high advertiser monitoring etc).

 ### Not approved